uhd-urz/elAPI/ARCHITECTURE.md

 allow history inspection, and finally a special configuration value container `MinimalActiveConfiguration` that stores original and overridden configuration values.

-**`api`**: elAPI adopts and extends HTTPX APIs to simplify HTTP requests to eLabFTW.
-This layer is the bread and butter of elAPI.
+**`api`**: elAPI adopted and extended HTTPX APIs to simplify HTTP requests to eLabFTW.
+This layer is the bread and butter of elAPI as a client.
 It offers a power abstract class `APIRequest` that all other main HTTP requests classes are made out of. `APIRequest` defines and simplifies connection opening/closing, HTTP client sharing across multiple calls, and separating asynchronous and synchronous methods.